mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Case

 I was disappointed in the case.
-When I built my VM server with the Fractal Design Meshify C, I kept discovering features that delighted me.
+When I built my VM server with the Fractal Design Meshify C, the case kept delighting me with features I'd never seen on other cases.
 On this build, it was the opposite.
 I kept thinking, "Why is this a problem in this case when this has never been a problem for me before?"

 It looks nice on the outside, but I found it awkward to work in.
 There was barely any documentation, and some of the case mechanisms weren't obvious.